-The single most important biodiesel producer is the European Union, which accounted for virtually 38 per cent of global output of nearly 36 million tonnes in 2017.
+The single most important biodiesel producer is the European Union, which accounted for 34 per cent of global output of 41 million tonnes in 2018.
 The term "biodiesel" is used in the statistics to refer to biodiesel (FAME = fatty acid methyl ester), hydrogenated vegetable oil (HVO) and biofuels made from vegetable oils in petroleum refineries.
 Whereas in Europe biodiesel is mainly based on rapeseed oil, soybean oil is the primary source on the American continent.
 Soybean oil is a by-product of soybean meal production.
 It is used in biodiesel production in the wake of the steady expansion of soybean area and soy processing to cover demand for soybean meal for animal feeding.
-The most important biodiesel producers on the American continent are the US, Brazil and Argentina.
+The most important biodiesel producers are the EU-28, the US, Brazil and Argentina.
 The Southeast Asian region has gained more and more importance in the biodiesel market.
 In the key palm oil producing countries, Indonesia and Malaysia, biodiesel production is on a steady increase, driven by increasing glut and the associated pressure on prices in the vegetable oil markets.
-Contrary to the EU, these countries are raising their domestic blending quota requirements to stabilise producer prices.
-For the first time, global output of vegetable oils exceeds the level of 200 million tonnes in the 2018/2019 marketing year.
+Contrary to the EU, these countries are raising their domestic blending quota requirements (Indonesia: B20 / B30) to stabilise producer prices and to reduce foreign exchange expenses on oil imports.
+For the second time, global output of vegetable oils exceeds the level of 200 million tonnes in the 2019/2020 marketing year.

-Above-average increase in biodiesel in the EU-28 Biodiesel production in key countries, in 2017, in 1,000 tonnes © AMI 2018 | Source: Oil World EU-28 13,550 China 440 India Thailand 150 1,200 Malaysia 720 Singapore 2,920 1,050 Argentina 2,870 ✓ Total: 35.81 million tonnes
+Above-average increase in biodiesel in the EU-28

+Biodiesel production in key countries, in 2018, in 1,000 tonnes © AMI 2019 | Source: FAS, Oil World